Towards a foundation model for astrophysical source detection: An End-to-End Gamma-Ray Data Analysis Pipeline Using Deep Learning: Towards a foundation model: optical data and the latent space

 As discussed in Section~\ref{sec:intro}, the integration of multi-wavelength datasets is particularly relevant for catalog construction.
 Motivated by this, we investigated whether ASID could also be applied beyond the gamma-ray domain.
 To this end, we trained and tested ASID on MeerLICHT data \cite{2016SPIE.9906E..64B, Stoppa:2022wta}, using images of fields with varying source densities, each divided into 1,681 patches of 256 pix $\times$ 256 pix.
 An example result is shown in the left panel of Figure~\ref{fig.3}, where ASID not only outperforms standard tools in source detection but also is able to discard artifacts.
 Furthermore, we examined the impact of image resolution on localization performance by applying ASID to data from the Hubble Space Telescope and the Wide-field Infrared Survey Explorer (WISE).

 The adaptability of the ASID framework, as demonstrated in these studies, raises its potential as a building block for a foundation model for astrophysical source detection across wavelengths.
 As a first step, we explore the latent-space representation of the model’s bottleneck using only gamma-ray data, shown in the right panel of Figure~\ref{fig.3}.
-The plot reveals two clearly separated clusters: one associated with backgrounds and the other with sources.
+The plot reveals two separated clusters: one associated with backgrounds and the other with sources.
 Notably, sources and background points from both \textit{Fermi}-LAT and CTAO data cluster together, underscoring the feasibility of developing a foundation model, capable of operating on heterogeneous telescope data, for astrophysical source detection and characterization.
+Further development of this model is ongoing.